 there are lots of perks for part-time volunteers:

-Free buffet and beverages at the keynote address
+Free admission to the keynote address

 Free munchies and beverages in the Green Room

-A free pass for the day to attend any workshops
+A free pass to attend any workshops

 are not on duty.